 Column Health has put together this great infographic detailing the variety of treatment options we have for Dual Diagnosis.
 Everyone’s path to healing is different, which is why it’s so important people have flexibility in how they chose to heal.
 Take a look at the infographic below and see what options you have.

 Do you want to know about treatment options for mental illness and substance abuse?
 Would you like support as you enter sobriety or heal?
-Here’s what you need to do: Contact Colleen on 0434 337 245, Duncan on 0434 331 243 or Rachel on 0422 177 193 for a FREE 10 minute consultation on how we can best help you or book online .
+Here’s what you need to do: Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online .